eohjelle/terminal-agent/README.md

 Technically, the most painful part of the project ended up being recording terminal output using [pexpect](https://github.com/pexpect/pexpect).

+## Examples

+See `/example-logs` for some examples of what the agent can do.

 ### Technical note

 The `terminal_agent` function in `graph.py` calls `model` using LangGraph's `.with_structured_output`.
 It seems that this is incompatible with tool calling (in particular the `ask_user` tool).
 I suspect that this may change in the future, so I will just leave it as it is.